breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 [![](../images/complex_networks.png)](https://barabasi.com/f/226.pdf)

 Fast forward to 2017.
-I was listening to some folks working on algorithmic differentiation.
+I was lured into working on algorithmic differentiation.
 Olivier Breleux presented [Myia](https://github.com/mila-iqia/myia) and [Buche](https://github.com/breuleux/buche).
 Matt Johnson gave a talk on [Autograd](https://github.com/HIPS/autograd).
 I met Chris Olah in Long Beach, who gave me the idea to study [differentiable programming](https://colah.github.io/posts/2015-09-NN-Types-FP/).
 I stole his idea, dressed it up in Kotlin and traded it for a POPL workshop paper and later a [Master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
-Our contributions were algebra, shape inference and presenting AD as term rewriting.
-But forget all that -- if I had only one idea to share with these ML people, it would be types.
-Types are the best tool we know for synthetic reasoning.
+Our contributions were using algebra, shape inference and presenting AD as term rewriting.

 [![](https://github.com/breandan/kotlingrad/raw/master/samples/src/main/resources/dataflow.svg)](https://github.com/breandan/kotlingrad#dataflow-graphs)

 In 2019, I joined a lab with a [nice professor](https://www.cs.mcgill.ca/~jguo/) at McGill applying knowledge graphs to software engineering.
-Like types, knowledge graphs are an old idea from the first wave of AI in the 1960s and 70s which have been revived and studied in light of recent progress in representation learning on graphs.
+Like types, knowledge graphs are an idea from the first wave of AI in the 1960s and 70s which have been revived and studied in light of recent progress in representation learning on graphs.
 I believe this is an important area of research with a lot of potential.
 Knowledge and traceability plays an important role in software engineering, and it's the bread-and-butter of a good IDE.
 The world needs better IDEs if we're ever going to untangle this mess we're in.

 [![Structurizr](https://raw.githubusercontent.com/cecuesta/structurizr-java/master/docs/images/graphviz-spring-petclinic-components.png)](https://structurizr.com/)

 This Spring, I took a fascinating [seminar on Graph Representation Learning](https://cs.mcgill.ca/~wlh/comp766/index.html).
 A lot of delightful graph theory had been worked out over the preceding decade.
 [PageRank](https://en.wikipedia.org/wiki/PageRank) turned into power iteration.
 People made lots of interesting connections to linear algebra, including Weisfeiler-Lehman graph kernels, graph Laplacians and spectral graph theory.
-The idea here is there are some elegant mathematics for representing graphs, and choosing the right representation can be very powerful.
+There are some elegant mathematics for representing graphs, and choosing the right representation can be very powerful.
 More on that later.

 # What are graphs?